Russell Sese, Product Designer x Product Manager — Portfolio — Anorak case study

 Role

-At an early stage startup, you get to wear many hats
+At this early stage startup, I got to wear many hats

 Illustration of a beanie hat